Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Proof of Theorem

-We shall proof a number of interesting lemmas that will be needed for the proof of our result.
-We first prove the theorem for the case the sliding region is non-empty (i.e. $\Sigma^s\neq \emptyset$).
+We shall prove a number of important lemmas that will be needed for the proof of our result.
+First we show how topological transitivity leads to the existence of a connection of points on the sliding region.